Which organ is the largest in the human body?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-In comparison, while the liver, heart, and lungs are also vital organs, they do not surpass the skin in terms of size or surface area.
-The liver is the largest internal organ, and both the heart and lungs, although important for bodily functions, are significantly smaller in size when considering the entire body.
+While the liver, heart, and lungs are all vital organs with specific functions, they do not surpass the skin in terms of overall size and surface area.
+The liver is the largest internal organ, and both the heart and lungs are significant but much smaller compared to the extensive coverage that the skin provides across the entire body.

 Subscribe